petervancleave/Linux_Log_Monitoring_and_Analysis/README.md

-# Linux Log Monitoring and Analysis System
+# Linux Log Monitoring and Analysis

 ## Who
 This project is designed for anyone interested in monitoring system activity to detect unauthorized access and suspicious behavior.
 I have been using these scripts for my own purposes and they are quite useful.